Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 * `INFO` means it's just there as a notification.
 Nothing has gone wrong.
 * `WARN` means something is unexpected and could be a potential issue.
 * `ERROR` means the subject prevented the engine from performing some part of its work and is likely to be an issue.
-* `FATAL` means the engine has failed completely because of a significant fault.
+* `FATAL` means the engine has failed completely because of a significant fault, usually on export.
+These should be reported immediately to the engine developer(s).

 #### Component: